ow-mods/ow-mod-template/CONTRIBUTING.md

 ## Building

+First run `dotnet restore`.

-Run `dotnet pack --no-build`.
+Then run `dotnet pack --no-build`.

-The `--no-build` is bc we don't want to compile anything (technically you *can* build but it'll just make a bunch of junk files)
+The `--no-build` is bc we don't want to compile anything (technically you *can* build but it'll just make a bunch of junk files).

 ### Releasing

 Bump the version in `OuterWildsModTemplate.csproj` and dispatch the "Publish Package" action.

-**This workflow will always fail!
-It's fine!
-Just check on [nuget.org](https://www.nuget.org/packages/Bwc9876.OuterWildsModTemplate/#versions-body-tab) for the new version (it may take a sec!)**

 ## Layout